 WHAT IS CANNABIDIOLIC ACID (CBDA)?

-CBDA was first recognized in the year 2008 in a study that was done by the American Society for Pharmacology and Experimental Therapeutics Journal (ASPET).
+CBDA was first recognized in 2008 via a study that was done by the American Society for Pharmacology and Experimental Therapeutics Journal (ASPET).
 It was discovered by ASPET that CBDA is a non-psychoactive cannabinoid, unlike its other counterpart THC.
 It was also discovered that CBDA has the same anti-inflammatory benefits as CBD.

-This process can occur naturally when the plant is left to slowly degrade over time, or with the intervention of humans when the cannabis plant is smoked or lit on fire.
-This means CBDA is the antecedent of CBD.
+This heating process can occur either naturally when the plant is left to slowly degrade over time, or with the intervention of humans when the cannabis plant is smoked or exposed to other methods of extreme heat.

-We have receptors in our brain that are made to bind directly with psychoactive cannabinoids that are present raw cannabis plants like CBD, THC, etc. CBDA does not work this way.
+We have what are known as CB receptors in our brain that are made to bind directly with psychoactive cannabinoids that are found in cannabis plants, like THC.
+These receptors make up what is known as the endocannabinoid system.